Skip to main content

 origin_Japan00

 I selected median imputation because it is straightforward, reproducible, and generally more robust to skew than mean imputation.
-That said, it remains an assumption; in a full modelling pipeline, I would compare multiple imputation strategies rather than treat one approach as definitive.

 3. Encoding categorical values

 The task required categorical values to be represented numerically.
 In this dataset, origin was already stored as integer codes (America = 1, Europe = 2, Japan = 3).
 However, integer encoding (1, 2, 3) implies an artificial order and distance between what are actually nominal categories—there is no meaningful sense in which Japan is "three times" America, or in which Europe sits "between" the other two.
-Depending on the algorithm, this can introduce spurious structure into the model.

 For this reason, I first mapped the integer codes to readable labels and then applied one-hot encoding using pd.get_dummies(...), which produced three binary indicator columns: